Ahmed Rushdi: 1950s and 1960s

-Rushdi sang for Waheed Murad in 1969 film Naseeb Apna Apna.
-The song "Ae abr-e-kaaram aaj itna baras" brought another Nigar award for him.
+Rushdi sang for Waheed Murad in the 1969 film Naseeb Apna Apna.
+The song "Ae abr-e-kaaram aaj itna baras" brought another Nigar Award for him.
 The song was composed by Lal Mohammad Iqbal.
 He also won different awards for songs like "Dil tumko de diya hai" and "Hum se na bigar aye larki".
-Around the same year, he sang a duet with Mala in the film Baharei phir bhi ayen gi, "Khush naseebi hai meri" under the music direction of Shamim Nazli.
+Around the same year, he sang a duet with Mala in the film Baharei phir bhi ayen gi, "Khush naseebi hai meri", under the music direction of Shamim Nazli.

 In 1969, the film Andaleeb was released.
 Ahmed Rushdi recorded all the songs for Waheed Murad in this film.
 The song "Kuch log rooth ker bhi" was a hit.
 Its sad version was sung by Noor Jahan.
-Although he sang for every film hero in Pakistan, his pairing with Waheed Murad proved to be the most popular, in such movies as Armaan (1966); the song "Akele Na Jaana" from that movie in Sohail Rana's composition gained Rushdi another Nigar Award.
-Well-known hits of Rushdi picturised on Waheed Murad such as "Lag rahi hai mujhey aaj sari faza ajnabi" or "Kuchh loag rooth kar bi" were composed by Nisar Bazmi, the legendary composer for Pakistani movies.
+Although he sang for every film hero in Pakistan, his pairing with Waheed Murad, proved to be the most popular, in such movies as Armaan (1966); the song "Akele Na Jaana" from that movie in Sohail Rana's composition gained Rushdi another Nigar Award.
+Well-known hits of Rushdi picturised on Waheed Murad, such as "Lag rahi hai mujhey aaj sari faza ajnabi" or "Kuchh loag rooth kar bi" were composed by Nisar Bazmi, the legendary composer for Pakistani movies.
 Ahmed Rushdi-Nisar Bazmi pair and Ahmed Rushdi-Sohail Rana combination were two of the most successful singer-music director pairs of Pakistan film music.